Find out more about our internationally recognised training courses

 - Develop participants’ understanding of the impacts that PAR may have, and processes for creating and capturing these.

-The course dates for 2018 are Monday July 2nd – Tuesday 3rd July.
-For further details, please click here.
+The course dates for 2019 are Thursday July 11 – Friday 12rd July.
+For further details, please click here; booking will be available later in the year.

 International Fieldwork in Developing Countries and Emerging Economies